 There are so many ways you can go about making chicken stock, here are just a few.
 The first way is the easiest.
 I use all of these methods and variations depending on what type of chicken I have.

 Chicken Stock #1

-After you have gotten all the good that you can out of a rotisserie chicken or homemade roast chicken (eating it as is, using leftovers to make sandwiches, casseroles, and quesadillas) place all the scraps and carcass into your slow cooker (crockpot) and cover with water.
-Turn your crockpot on high and let it go for several hours (the better part of a day or even overnight).
+After you have gotten all the good that you can out of a rotisserie chicken (eating it as is, using leftovers to make sandwiches, casseroles, and quesadillas) place all the scraps and carcass into your slow cooker (crockpot) and cover with water.
+Turn your crockpot on high and let it go for several hours (the better part of a day).
 What you want to happen is the is remaining small pieces of meat to fall of the bone and there to be very little waste (ie: bones).

 Strain the chicken through a mesh strainer to remove any sharp bone pieces and meat.
 Refrigerate the chicken stock for 24 hours.
 In the meantime pick through the meat and bones to salvage any remaining meat (you’ll be surprised how much there will be).
 The meat will be good for casseroles.